-Criteria for returning to the program after a leave of absence will be determined by the program director and the student's treating physician.
+Criteria for returning to the program after a leave of absence will be determined by the Program Director with input from the treating care provider.
 However, the leave of absence shall extend no longer than a single calendar year.
-A student will normally be-readmitted-to the Program at the end of his/her leave of absence if the faculty believes the purpose of the leave of absence has been achieved.
-The student may be required to do preparatory work before reentry after a prolonged leave, or demonstrate current knowledge through examination or through other means upon re-entry.
+A student will normally be-readmitted-to the Program at the end of the leave of absence if the faculty believes the purpose of the leave of absence has been achieved.
+The student may be required to do preparatory work before reentry after a prolonged leave or demonstrate current knowledge through examination or through other means upon re-entry.
 A leave of absence will require additional class and clinical days to meet graduation requirements.
 Therefore, the student does not graduate on time (with their original cohort).
 All missed time will be made up at the end of the program.